Asian shares advance on earnings optimism, yen slips to 4-yr low - Up News Info

 Article content

-TOKYO — Asian shares advanced and U.S. long-dated bond yields edged up to a five-month high on Wednesday on rising optimism about the global economy and corporate earnings while the yen slipped to a four-year low on the dollar.
+TOKYO — Asian shares advanced on Wednesday and U.S. long-dated bond yields edged up to a five-month high on rising optimism about the global economy and corporate earnings, while the yen slipped to a four-year low on the dollar.

+European stocks are expected to trade steady to slightly lower.
+Euro Stoxx futures were down 0.2% and Britain’s FTSE futures was almost flat.

-Japan’s Nikkei rose 0.8% while MSCI’s broadest index of Asia-Pacific shares outside Japan added 0.3%, led by 0.9% gains in Australia.
+MSCI’s broadest index of Asia-Pacific shares outside Japan arose 0.65%, led by 1.3% gains in Hong Kong , while Japan’s Nikkei was almost flat and so were mainland Chinese shares, weighed down by more weak data on the property sector.

 Advertisement